Dr Dean Callaghan

 Dr. Dean Callaghan has a BEng in Mechanical Engineering from Dublin Institute of Technology and a PhD degree in Photonics for Biomedical force sensing from Dublin Institute of Technology.
 He was previously a lecturer and with DIT and a researcher with the Photonics Research Centre and the Biomedical Devices and Assistive Technology Research group.
-He is currently Director of the IT Carlow Centre of Research and Enterprise for Engineering (engCORE).
+He is currently Director of the SETU Carlow Centre of Research and Enterprise for Engineering (engCORE).
 He leads a team of researchers who bring a diverse range of research skills and industry expertise from various fields through their involvement in industrial engineering and academic based projects over many years.

 His research interests and activities are primarily focused on the key limiting factors for successful integration of small scale photonic force sensors into medical devices for minimally invasive robotic surgery (MIRS) and magnetic resonance imaging (MRI) interventions.
 This includes research into the design and manufacture of metallic and polymeric medical devices and instruments with embedded sensing using additive manufacturing techniques.
 The integration of embedded sensing into these devices enables real-time temperature and force measurements to be ascertained for the purpose of force control and limitation as well as the characterisation of tissue-instrument interaction forces during surgical interventions.

 He is also active in the area of fatigue characterisation of metallic coated optical fibres and additive manufactures components with integrated sensing for aerospace applications.
 Other areas of interest include the development of numerical models of powder bed additive manufacturing processes with a particular emphasis on thermal distributions and component distortion during component build up.